FBI Director: US Terror Threat Rising

 The FBI on Monday posted a statement on social media saying the bureau "does not have specific and credible intelligence indicating a threat to the United States stemming from the Hamas attacks in Israel."

-"We are closely monitoring unfolding events and will share relevant information with our state, local, federal and international law enforcement, intelligence and homeland security partners to ensure they are prepared for any impacts to public safety," read the post on social media platform X, formerly known as Twitter.
+"We are closely monitoring unfolding events and will share relevant information with our state, local, federal and international law enforcement, intelligence and homeland security partners to ensure they are prepared for any impacts to public safety," read the post on social media platform X.

 Wray also asked the law enforcement officials in attendance to "continue sharing any intelligence or observations you may have."